smallbigcake/CybersecurityStudy/CISSP/domain/3-security-architecture-and-engineering.md

 Multifactor authentication should be used to defeat phishing attacks and password weaknesses in Kerberos implementations.
 Logging and monitoring of your Active Directory domains should also be enabled to detect access to resources without proper authentication (e.g., via pass the ticket).

+Kerberos exploitation attacks include the following:

+**Overpass the Hash**
+This is an alternative to the PtH attack used when NTLM is disabled on a network.
+Even if NTLM is disabled on a network, systems still create an NTLM hash and store it in memory.
+An attacker can request a ticket-granting ticket (TGT) with the user’s hash and use this TGT to access network resources.
+This is sometimes called pass the key.

+**Pass the Ticket**
+In a pass-the-ticket attack, attackers attempt to harvest tickets held in the lsass.exe process.
+After harvesting the tickets, attackers inject the ticket to impersonate a user.

+**Silver Ticket**
+A silver ticket uses the captured NTLM hash of a service account to create a ticket-granting service (TGS) ticket.
+Service accounts (user accounts used by services) use TGS tickets instead of TGT tickets.
+The silver ticket grants the attacker all the privileges granted to the service account.

+**Golden Ticket**
+If an attacker obtains the hash of the Kerberos service account (KRBTGT), they can create tickets at will within Active Directory.
+This gives them so much power it is referred to as having a golden ticket.
+The KRBTGT account encrypts and signs all Kerberos tickets within a domain with a hash of its password.
+Because the password never changes, the hash never changes, so an attacker only needs to learn the hash once.
+If an attacker gains access to a domain administrator account, they can then log on to a domain controller remotely and run Mimikatz to extract the hash.
+This allows attackers to create forged Kerberos tickets and request TGS tickets for any service.

+**Kerberos Brute-Force**
+Attackers can use the Python script kerbrute.py on Linux systems or Rubeus on Windows systems.
+In addition to guessing passwords, these tools can guess usernames.
+Kerberos reports whether or not usernames are valid.

+**ASREPRoast**
+ASREPRoast identifies users that don’t have Kerberos preauthentication enabled.
+Kerberos preauthentication is a security feature within Kerberos that helps prevent password-guessing attacks.
+When preauthentication is disabled, attackers can send an authentication request to a KDC.
+The KDC will reply with a ticket-granting ticket (TGT), encrypted with the client’s password as the key.
+The attacker can then perform an offline attack to decrypt the ticket and discover the client’s password.

+**Kerberoasting**
+Kerberoasting collects encrypted ticket-granting service (TGS) tickets.
+Service accounts (user accounts used by services) use TGS tickets instead of TGT tickets.
+After harvesting these tickets, attackers can crack them offline.
+A TGS ticket is used by services running in the context of a user account.
+This attack attempts to find users that don’t have Kerberos preauthentication.

 ### Ransomware